Our Staff

 Joey believes the primary crisis facing journalism is a loss of public trust resulting from the collapse in local coverage.
 He’s working to solve this at The Public Record.

-The Public Record does not engage in the practice of exploiting young journalists with unpaid internships and work for exposure.
+The Public Record does not engage in the practice of exploiting young journalists with unpaid internships and other forms of unpaid labour.

 Presently, The Public Record does not engage in work placements.